Nuclear magnetic resonance: Applications

 NMR is extensively used in medicine in the form of magnetic resonance imaging.
-NMR is used in organic chemistry and industrially mainly for analysis of chemicals.
+NMR is widely used in organic chemistry and industrially mainly for analysis of chemicals.
 The technique is also used to measure the ratio between water and fat in foods, monitor the flow of corrosive fluids in pipes, or to study molecular structures such as catalysts.

 Medicine

 The application of nuclear magnetic resonance best known to the general public is magnetic resonance imaging for medical diagnosis and magnetic resonance microscopy in research settings.
 However, it is also widely used in biochemical studies, notably in NMR spectroscopy such as proton NMR, carbon-13 NMR, deuterium NMR and phosphorus-31 NMR.
 Biochemical information can also be obtained from living tissue (e.g. human brain tumors) with the technique known as in vivo magnetic resonance spectroscopy or chemical shift NMR microscopy.

 These spectroscopic studies are possible because nuclei are surrounded by orbiting electrons, which are charged particles that generate small, local magnetic fields that add to or subtract from the external magnetic field, and so will partially shield the nuclei.
 The amount of shielding depends on the exact local environment.
 For example, a hydrogen bonded to an oxygen will be shielded differently from a hydrogen bonded to a carbon atom.
-In addition, two hydrogen nuclei can interact via a process known as spin-spin coupling, if they are on the same molecule, which will split the lines of the spectra in a recognizable way.
+In addition, two hydrogen nuclei can interact via a process known as spin–spin coupling, if they are on the same molecule, which will split the lines of the spectra in a recognizable way.

 As one of the two major spectroscopic techniques used in metabolomics, NMR is used to generate metabolic fingerprints from biological fluids to obtain information about disease states or toxic insults.